 That work experience has helped me understand what our tours' hotel staffers go through on a daily basis.
 I am also very good at pouring beer — an art that has MANY rules — but then again, so does speaking German.
 I also brought home my future husband, who was working as a ski instructor in Garmisch.

-You previously worked in our Tour Sales office before moving to Guide Services.
+You previously worked in our Tour Sales & Service office before moving to Guide Services.
 How does this experience help you lead tours?

 When you are leading a tour, which place do you look forward to most?